8 Best Truly Free VPNs in 2023 — Fast and 100% Secure

 It depends, but the free VPNs on this list have native apps for Windows, Android, Mac, and iOS.
 However, in most cases, you can only connect 1 device at a time.
 So if you’ve got both a smartphone and a laptop, you’ll have to log out of the VPN on 1 device in order to log into the other.

-If you want to use a VPN on multiple devices at the same time, ExpressVPN offers up to 5 device connections at once.
+If you want to use a VPN on multiple devices simultaneously, ExpressVPN offers up to 5 device connections at once.
 You can even install it on smart TVs and gaming consoles, which normally don’t have native VPN support.

 If you have more than 5 devices, you can install ExpressVPN’s native router app.
 When you set up a VPN on your router, you can use every WiFi-connected device in your household with the VPN.